 Amazing Slow Downer

 If you’re looking for a similar product to Express Scribe but want to be able to use it on your phone or tablet, the Amazing Slow Downer from Roni Music is your absolute best option.
 Like Express Scribe, it offers true pitch manipulation of sound files, but it’s aimed at the musician more than at the spoken word.
 The loop feature lets you practice one passage over and over without having to stop and reset the playback.
 And if you do want to change the key, you can do that, too—great for practicing tunes and language in all twelve keys.
-To top it off, it’s also an incredible value at right around $15, making it among the best transcription software for the money.
+To top it off, it’s also an incredible value, making it among the best transcription software for the money.

 Choosing the Right Software